 Our environment is a very important resource.
 The environment of the earth is different from any other planet in our solar system.
 Earth environment produces and sustains life.
 Thus, maintaining the biological and physicochemical integrity of this environment will ensure the sustenance of life.
-The earth has internal regulatory mechanisms which maintain this equilibrium (constancy e.g. CO2, O2, N2 water vapour in the troposphere).
+The earth has internal regulatory mechanisms which maintain this equilibrium (constancy e.g. CO_2 , O_2 , N{2} water vapour in the troposphere).
 In 1979 James Lovelock (Atlas and Bartha, 1998) proposed a hypothesis named after the Greek earth goddess Gaia.
 The earth acts as a super organism and that through the biochemical activities of its biota, its physicochemical properties are self regulated so that they are maintained in a favourable range for life).
 These complex chemical reactions are mediated by microorganisms especially bacteria.
 Examples of these chemical reactions are the biogeochemical cycles (carbon, nitrogen, oxygen cycles etc).
-A shift in these equations either to the right or left of the reaction equilibrium result as of man's a interference sometimes in form the of environmental pollution upsets this balance.
-However, bacteria are largely responsible maintaining this equilibrium (Odokuma Okpokwasili, 1995).
+A shift in these equations either to the right or left of the equilibrium reaction of man's as result а interference sometimes in the form of environmental pollution upsets this balance.
+However, bacteria are largely responsible for maintaining this equilibrium (Odokuma and Okpokwasili, 1995).
 In every biogeochemical cycle microorganism play key roles.
 (Okpokwasili and Odokuma, 1996).